-Authorization is a security mechanism which is used to determine whether the user has access to a particular resource or not.
-The most point that you need to remember is, authentication happens first, then only authorization.
+Authorization is a security mechanism that is used to determine whether the user has access to a particular resource or not.
+The most important point that you need to remember is, authentication happens first, and then only authorization.
 Let us have a look at the following image.

 Types of Authentication:

-The different types of Authentication supported by ASP.NET are as follows:
+The different types of Authentication supported by ASP.NET MVC are as follows: